FCP-INDI/fcp-indi.github.io/docs/_sources/user/pipelines/pipeline_config.rst

    FROM: /path/to/pipeline.yml

 in your pipeline configuration file.
 You can use the name of a :doc:`preconfigured pipeline </user/pipelines/preconfig>` instead of a filepath if you want to base a configuration file on a preconfigured pipeline.
-If ``FROM`` is not specified, the pipeline will be based on :doc:`the default pipeline </user/pipelines/default>`.
+If ``FROM`` is not specified, the pipeline will be based on :doc:`the blank pipeline </user/pipelines/blank>`.

+.. versionchanged:: 1.8.5
+   From version 1.8.0 to version 1.8.5, unspecified keys were based on the default configuration rather than the blank preconfiguration.

 C-PAC will include all expected keys from the pipeline file specified in ``FROM`` (or the default pipeline if none is specified).
 Any keys specified in a pipeline configuration file will take precedence over the same key in the ``FROM`` base configuration, but all omitted keys will retain their values from the ``FROM`` base configuration.